A Schwarzian on the Stretched Horizon: Introduction

 Recently, related boundary actions have proven important in a somewhat different context.
 In two-dimensional ``nearly anti-de Sitter space'' \cite{AlPol,Mal,Bloem}, the boundary of asymptotically AdS space at infinity is replaced by a finite boundary.
 A bulk action given by Jackiw-Teitelboim gravity \cite{Jackiw,Teit} or its variants then induces a boundary action that can be described by a Schwarzian,

 where the Schwarzian derivative $\{f,\tau\}$ is

 (a dot is a derivative with respect to $\tau$).
-A similar action appears in ``nearly de Sitter space'' \cite{Malb}.
-These are powerful results: the Schwarzian action can be quantized exactly \cite{Verlinde,Mertens}, and has fascinating connections to a variety of conformal field theories \cite{SYK,SYKb}.
-There are arguments from effective field theory that the appearance of a Schwarzian at a one-dimensional boundary is generic \cite{Larsen}, although we will see below that this is a little tricky.
+This is a powerful result: the Schwarzian action can be quantized exactly \cite{Verlinde,Mertens}, and has fascinating connections to a variety of conformal field theories and matrix models \cite{SYK,SYKb,Saad}.

+While most of the recent work on the Schwarzian action has taken place in the context of nearly anti-de Sitter space, the same action also appears elsewhere: in ``nearly de Sitter space'' \cite{Malb}, for instance, and as a corner term in asymptotically flat (2+1)-dimensional gravity \cite{Carlipx}.
+The Schwarzian action is closely related to Liouville theory \cite{Mertens}, which is ubiquitous in quantum gravity, and there are arguments from effective field theory that a Schwarzian at a one-dimensional boundary is generic \cite{Larsen}.
+So it may not be surprising to find similar actions elsewhere.

-Nearly anti-de Sitter space appears naturally as an approximation to the near horizon geometry of an extremal black hole.
-In this paper, I will show that a Schwarzian action also describes the stretched horizon of an arbitrary nonextremal Euclidean black hole, albeit with slightly different boundary conditions.
+In particular, nearly anti-de Sitter space approximates the near horizon geometry of an extremal black hole, and it seems natural to ask whether there is an extension to more generic black holes.
+In this paper, I will show that a Schwarzian action does, in fact, describe the stretched horizon of an arbitrary nonextremal Euclidean black hole, albeit with slightly different boundary conditions.
 This opens up the possibility that some of the powerful results from nearly anti-de Sitter space may be applicable to this broader setting.